5 White House staffers lose jobs over drugs, marijuana use

-Five White House staffers have been fired because of their past use of drugs, including marijuana, press secretary Jen Psaki said on Friday.
+(AP) – Five White House staffers have been fired because of their past use of drugs, including marijuana, press secretary Jen Psaki said Friday.

 Marijuana has become a delicate issue for President Joe Biden’s administration because 15 states and Washington, D.C., allow for recreational usage, despite a federal prohibition.
 The administration has tried not to automatically penalize potential staffers for legal behavior in their communities by developing a more flexible policy, Psaki said in a statement to The Associated Press.